Gluten-Free Halloween Candy List from a Celiac Mom (2024)

 Barley, however, can be hidden.
 If there is no “gluten-free” claim on the package and you see ingredients like malt, yeast extract, or natural flavors, you will have to contact the manufacturer for more information.

 Sometimes, I decide it is not worth the trouble to contact the company, especially with so many easy and safe options available.
-Other times, if I know it’s something my daughter will really want, I email the manufacturer.
+Other times, if I know it’s something my daughter will really want, I reach out to the manufacturer.
+Options include email, chat, phone, and social media.
+It sometimes takes a few days to get an answer.

 The candy scouting trip will only take about 10-15 minutes, and you will happily and quickly find that more candy is gluten-free than not.